qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_map.rst

 ---------------

-The :guilabel:`Main properties` dialog of the map :guilabel:`Item Properties` tab provides the following functionalities (see figure_composer_map_):
+The :guilabel:`Main properties` dialog of the map :guilabel:`Item Properties` panel provides the following functionalities (see figure_composer_map_):

 .. _Figure_composer_map:

 .. figure:: /static/user_manual/print_composer/map_mainproperties.png
    :align: center

-   Map Item properties Tab
+   Map Item Properties Panel

 * The **Preview** drop-down menu allows you to select one of the preview modes 'Rectangle', 'Cache' and 'Render', as described above.
 If you change the